Costa Rica Advanced Wilderness Life Support (AWLS)

 Earn Advanced Wilderness Life Support Certification and 20 CMEs

-What: A wilderness medicine class held along Costa Rica’s stunning Pacific Coast.
+What: Enjoy the best of Costa Rica, including jungle hikes, whitewater rafting, and gorgeous Pacific beaches, while learning about wilderness medicine and earning 20 CMEs.
 Learn wilderness and austere medicine skills in a real-world, tropical jungle setting, taught by University of Colorado School of Medicine faculty.
 Earn optional Advanced Wilderness Life Support (AWLS) certification.
 Experience jungle hikes, tree top canopy tours and zip line, night walks, natural history tours, whitewater paddling, and optional surfing or surf lessons.
 All costs from San Jose covered, including local transport, shared lodging, meals, adventure tours, instruction, and group gear.
 No experience necessary.

 Who: Open to all health professional (physicians, nurses, PAs, EMTs, etc.) looking to earn AWLS certification and 20 CMEs.
 Medical students and residents especially encouraged to enroll.
 Family members welcome at reduced cost.